pmbittner/Polypropylene/README.md

     Pizza * pizzaFunghi = prefab.create({});
     ```
     To customise the individual instances created by a prefab, custom parameters may be specified.
-    For example, the scoville of the TomatoSauce can be made variable by replacing it by:
+    For example, the scoville of the TomatoSauce can be made variable by replacing it in the json file by:
     ```
     "scoville": "${spicyness}"
     ```